darkshoxx/OBS-ASCII-Filter/README.md

 and the accompanying video:
 https://www.youtube.com/watch?v=t8aSqlC_Duo

+## Ignore the below, that was the old plan, the new plan is HLSL + LUA
-# How to actually make a (CPU-based) filter plugin (as opposed to a shader running on GPU):
+## How to actually make a (CPU-based) filter plugin (as opposed to a shader running on GPU):
 1. Define the filter in a cpp file
 2. Define a bridge to C
 3. Build OBS from scratch according to the build instructions on their github